elinbostrom/assignment-github-jobs/README.md

   posting.
 DONE
 - Save the result from the API in context, check if the value the user is searching for is already in context, if so, return it from the context instead for fetching it again.
 DONE
-- Deploy application to any hosting site (github pages, netlify, firebase, vercel etc)
+- Deploy application to any hosting site (github pages, netlify, firebase, vercel etc) DONE

 # Tips